jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

   .. code-block:: python

-    return str(wake_datetime-sleep_datetime)
+    return str(wake_datetime - sleep_datetime)

-  the test passes and I am left with the random :ref:`AssertionError` when ValueError_ is not raised.
-I need a condition to add to the :ref:`function<functions>`
+  the test passes, and I am left with the random :ref:`AssertionError` when ValueError_ is not raised

-* I add a condition to the :ref:`function<functions>` based on the name ``assertWakeTimeEarlier`` and the differences I encountered where all positive
+* I add a condition to the :ref:`function<functions>` based on the name ``assertWakeTimeEarlier`` and the differences I encountered were all positive

   .. code-block:: python